 Gor II's original release date at present appears lost to history (though I'm always searching, folks).
 For those who are interested in this sort of trivia, the lovely Rebecca Ferratti was featured as the 'Playmate Of The Month' in 1986's June Playboy Magazine.
 (Ask your parents, kids.)
 Also, I'd be remiss if I didn't point out that Outlaw didn't escape the comic wrath of those lovable knuckleheads at Mystery Science Theater 3000 as it was lampooned by those yucksters in their December 11, 1993 broadcast.

 On this day in 1991 (in Germany), Prayer of the Rollerboys enjoyed earning its place in SciFi history.
-The feature starred Corey Haim and Patricia Arquette, and here's the plot summation as provided by IMDB.com:
+Directed by Rick King from a story by W. Peter Iliff, the feature starred Corey Haim, Patricia Arquette, Christopher Collet, and others.
+Here's the plot summation as provided by IMDB.com:

 "Set in an unspecified time in the future, USA has declined and become a country of violence and racial prejudice.
 Griffin earns his living delivering pizzas while he tries to take care of his little brother.
 An old friend of his, Gary Lee, is the leader of a gang with big ambitions, the Rollerboys.
 Griff joins them to help the police keep track of the gang."